rawgraphs/rawgraphs-app/README.md

 The easiest way to use Raw is by accessing the most updated version on the [official app website](http://app.raw.densitydesign.org).
 However Raw can also run locally on your machine.

 ##Installation
-If you want to run your instance of Raw locally on your machine, be sure you have the following requirements installed. **Update:** we simplified the code by removing Node.js: only Bower is needed now to install client-side dependencies.
+If you want to run your instance of Raw locally on your machine, be sure you have the following requirements installed. **Starting from version 0.1.2, we decided to simplify the code and removing Node.js: only Bower is needed to install client-side dependencies.**

 ###Requirements